fbsamples/messenger-platform-samples/inter-page/support-bot/README.md

-# Inter-bot Tutorial - Starter Project
+# Inter-bot Tutorial - Final Project for Support bot

-This is a final project for the [Messenger Platform inter-bot tutorial](#).
+This is a final project for the support bot of the [Messenger Platform inter-bot tutorial](#).

-Start each bot by running `npm run start` in the folder of each bot.
+Start by running `npm run start` in this folder.

 ### More Resources